TOAST7312/KCSG-Unbound/README.md

 - Works with Vanilla Expanded Framework
 - Compatible with mods adding custom structure generation

+## Troubleshooting

+If you encounter issues:
+1. Check the KCSGUnbound_runtime_log.txt and KCSGUnbound_basegen_analysis.txt files in your RimWorld directory
+   - These logs are generated when you click "Copy statistics to log" in the Symbol Monitor
+   - They contain detailed information about registered symbols and errors
+2. Enable Dev Mode and use the Symbol Monitor to check for any errors
+3. Make sure this mod loads after Harmony but before content mods
+4. If you see red "KCSG Errors!" button, click it for details about what's going wrong

 ## Credits

 - Original KCSG system by Vanilla Expanded Framework team
 - Extended and maintained by community contributors

 ## License

 GNU General Public License v3.0 - See LICENSE file for details